MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-gross-requirement.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Gross Requirement* report looks at all outbound transactions within the system to identify the quantity required per item.
+The **Gross Requirement** report looks at all outbound transactions to determine the quantity required per item.

-The *Gross Requirement* reports shows a view of the Gross Requirement for an item along with the inventory across the different documents.
-This is coupled with the Project Available Balance which calculates the balance at any point in time.
+The report shows the gross requirement for an item and the different documents that include it.
+This information is coupled with the **Project Available Balance** that calculates the balance at any point in time.

 :::image type="content" source="media/inventory/gross-requirement.png" alt-text="Screenshot of the Gross Requirement Power BI Report" lightbox="media/inventory/gross-requirement.png":::

-## How to use the report
+## Use the report

-The *Gross Requirement* is meant for management and procurement officers to be able to identify if the organization is keeping up with the demand.
+The report helps management and procurement officers to determine whether the organization is keeping up with demand.

-As a manager, you can use the *Gross Requirement* report to ensure that you are keeping stock levels high enough to maintain the production schedule and sales demand for each item.
-The report can aid in identify impending bottle necks in production by highlighting items where the available balance will not meet the gross requirement.
+Managers can use the report to ensure that stock levels are high enough to maintain the production schedule and sales demand for each item.
+The report helps identify bottlenecks in production by showing items where the available inventory doesn't meet the gross requirement.

-As a procurement officer, this report allows you to see Sales and Production volumes and ensure your available balance is enough to sustain the requirements for each item.
-With this, you can make informed decisions on what items need more inventory.
+Procurement officers can view sales and production volumes and ensure your available balance meets the requirements for each item.
+With this information, you can make informed decisions on the items you should replenish.

 <!-- ## Key Performance Indicators (KPIs)